-- Press the 🍾 button to begin. - After the "Ready" prompt and the following beep, say "Phonebook List Names". - The UconnectTM Phone will play the names of all the phonebook entries, including the downloaded phonebook entries, if available. - To call one of the names in the list, press the (KVR button during the playing of the desired name, and say "Call".
+- After the "Ready" prompt and the following beep, say "Phonebook List Names". - The Uconnect[TM] Phone will play the names of all the phonebook entries, including the downloaded phonebook entries, if available. - To call one of the names in the list, press the (Level button during the playing of the desired name, and say "Call".